 Cases:

 - Blackford v.
 School Board of Orange County (Fla.
-5th DCA) — series of one-on-one meetings between superintendent and individual school board members held to violate Sunshine Law as "de facto meetings"
+5th DCA), succession of one-on-one meetings as de facto board meetings

 - Leach-Wells v.
 City of Bradenton (Fla.
-2d DCA) — committee task of "short-listing" vendor proposals subject to Sunshine Law even without intent to evade
+2d DCA), committee short-listing of vendor proposals subject to Sunshine Law

 - Transparency for Florida, Inc. v.
 City of Port St. Lucie (Fla.
-4th DCA) — Sunshine Law applied where city attorney polled council members about a severance agreement before a meeting
+4th DCA), pre-meeting polling on a severance agreement

 Original opinion text